19hours/sg-statutes/Acts/Income Tax Act.md

 [7/2007]

-(3) For the purpose of subsection (2), the cost to the company of acquiring the treasury shares transferred to any person shall, at the election of the company, be determined —
+(3) For the purpose of subsection (2), the cost to the company of acquiring the treasury shares shall be determined by any of the methods referred to in subsection (4), being (if the company has previously been allowed a deduction under this section) the method consistently adopted by it when ascertaining its cost of acquiring shares under this section.

+[22/2011 wef 13/02/2007]

+(4) The methods referred to in subsection (3) are as follows:

-(a) on the basis that treasury shares acquired by the company at an earlier point in time are deemed to be transferred first;
+(a) on the basis that the treasury shares acquired by the company at an earlier point in time are deemed to be transferred first;

-(b) in accordance with the formula
+(b) on the basis of the formula

 where A

-is the number of treasury shares transferred by the company to the person;
+is the number of the treasury shares transferred;

 B

-is the total number of treasury shares held by the company immediately before the transfer to the person; and
+is the total number of treasury shares held by the company immediately before the transfer; and

 C

-is the total cost of acquiring all the treasury shares held by the company immediately before the transfer to the person; or
+is the total cost to the company of acquiring the treasury shares held by it immediately before the transfer;

-(c) on the basis of the aggregate cost of all treasury shares transferred to all persons within each regular interval under subsection (1) computed in accordance with the formula
+(c) on the basis of the aggregate cost of all treasury shares transferred under subsection (1) within every regular interval in the basis period during which the transfer in question occurred, where the cost of all treasury shares so transferred within a regular interval is ascertained by the formula

 where D

-is the total number of treasury shares transferred under subsection (1) by the company to all persons within that interval;
+is the total number of treasury shares transferred under subsection (1) within that interval;

 E

-is the total number of treasury shares held by the company at the end of the interval immediately preceding that interval;
+is the total number of treasury shares held by the company at the end of the period equal in length to the regular interval immediately preceding that interval;

 F